smaugh/smaugh.github.com/_posts/2013-05-15-hnmentors.md

 what a wonderful feeling.

 now I'm working to close a few gigs with small clients, it is a beginning, I am making this happen!

+now just wrote again to my first / second client, waiting for his response. is not the money is about the portfolio and the mouth to mouth marketing